Are chronic UTI’s killing your sex life?

 Best Biofilm disrupters for UTI’s

-You should use either the Interfase Plus or the Biofilm Defense in conjunction with D-Mannose or Lauricidin, to really knock the infection out.
+You should use either the Interfase Plus in conjunction with D-Mannose to really knock the UTI out.
+Or use the bundle of three Uqora products to have the same effect.

 Sources: